zamith/zamith.github.com/source/_posts/2013-04-10-understanding-the-heart-to-become-a-better-doctor.markdown

 title: "Understanding the heart to become a better doctor"
 date: 2013-04-10 00:55
 comments: true
-published: false
 categories: [testing, rails]
 ---

-Yes, you read the title correctly, this is indeed a post about better understanding the heart in order to become a better doctor.
+Yes, you read the title correctly, this is indeed a article about better understanding the heart in order to become a better doctor.
 Of course that by heart I mean testing and by doctor I mean developer.